 The remaining paper is organized as follows.
 In Section~\ref{sec:setting} we set the framework by stating the model, defining the estimator and introducing some notation.
 The main result giving the formula for the minimal coverage probability is presented in Section~\ref{sec:finitesample} and subsequently Section~\ref{sec:construct} is devoted to discussing how to concretely construct the corresponding confidence sets, as well as their relationship to the confidence ellipse based on the LS estimator.
+We treat the case of unknown error variance in Section~\ref{sec:extensions}, as well as several ideas for extensions and further considerations.
 In Section~\ref{sec:asymp} we derive asymptotic results both for the case of conservative and the case of consistent model selection.
 Section~\ref{sec:conclusion} concludes.
-All proofs are deferred to Section~\ref{sec:proofs}.
+All proofs are deferred to Appendix~\ref{sec:proofs}.

+Literature on distributional properties of the Lasso estimator in the low-dimensional setting ($p \leq n$) include the often-cited paper by \cite{KnightFu00} who derive the asymptotic distribution when the estimator is tuned to perform conservative model selection. \cite{PoetscherLeeb09} give a detailed analysis in the framework of a linear regression model with orthogonal design and derive the distribution of the Lasso estimator in finite samples as well as in the two asymptotic regimes of consistent and conservative tuning.
+Implications of these results for confidence intervals are analyzed in \cite{PoetscherSchneider10} and generalizations to a moderate-dimensional setting where $p \leq n$ but $p$ diverging with $n$ are contained in \cite{PoetscherSchneider11} and \cite{Schneider16}.

-\section{Setting and Assumptions}
+\section{Setting and assumptions}

 Consider the linear model

 where $y$ is the observed $n \times 1$ data vector, X the $n \times p$ regressor matrix which is assumed to be non-stochastic with full column rank $p$, $\beta \in \R^p$ is the true parameter vector and $\eps$ the unobserved error term defined on some probability space $(\Omega,\mathcal{A},P)$ and consisting of independent and identically distributed components with mean 0 and finite variance $\sigma^2$.
 We consider a componentwise tuned Lasso estimator $\betaL$, defined as the unique solution to the minimization problem